 Gap Analysis of Legislation Related to Ending Violence Against Women (EVAW)

-This report documents lacunas in the existing legal framework and implementation process over the years.
-The thorough analysis that underpins this critically reflective document also subsumes the perspectives of the provincial public functionaries and stakeholders.
+This series of reports documents lacunas in the existing legal framework and implementation process in Pakistan’s Federal and Provincial laws related to EVAW.
+The thorough analysis that underpins these critically reflective documents also subsumes the perspectives of the Federal and Provincial public functionaries and stakeholders.
 It premises on an in-depth legal review followed by Technical Consultative Workshops and participatory brainstorming sessions to ensure full participation of a diverse range of stakeholders; hence it reflects the ground realities.

 Publication year: 2020